Abbey (Derby ward): St Lukes, Dunkirk, Kensington and Stockbrook

 These names are variously applied to the areas on the eastern side of the ward, directly to the west of Abbey Street and approximately 0.7 mi south-west of the city centre.
 Before becoming urbanised it was an area of arable land known as Abbey Barns, which belonged to the Abbey of Darley.
 Some of the Victorian terraced housing which formerly typified the whole area was cleared and redeveloped in the 1960s and 1970s.

 New Normanton

 Although most of Normanton is within the ward of that name, a small part of New Normanton (the area around Carlton Road) forms the southern part of Abbey ward.

 Government

 Abbey is one of the seventeen electoral wards which make up Derby, and as such elects three councillors to Derby City Council.
-As of the 2019 local elections, the ward is represented by two councillors from the Labour Party and one Liberal Democrat.
+As of the 2023 Local Elections, the ward is represented by three councillors from the Labour Party.
 It is one of seven Derby wards that form the Derby North constituency in the House of Commons of the United Kingdom Parliament.